jaypunekar/jaypunekar.github.io/_posts/2024-08-14-setting-up-gpu-with-pytorch.md

 <img src="/images/posts/pytorch-gpu/cuDNN-in-C.png" style="display: block; margin: auto;" />

-## Adding cuDNN to Enviornment Variable
+## Adding cuDNN to Environment Variable

-- You will now have to add cuDNN to you Enviornment Variable.
-In the windows search type "edit the system enviornment variable" and Enter.
-You will come to this screen then click Enviornment Variable button.
+- You will now have to add cuDNN to you Environment Variable.
+In the windows search type "edit the system environment variable" and Enter.
+You will come to this screen then click Environment Variable button.

 <img src="/images/posts/pytorch-gpu/env-vari-main.png" style="display: block; margin: auto;" />